Top 7 Benefits of IoT for Healthcare and Wellness

 It’s no secret that technology can influence and improve our mood.
 While some of these applications are temporary (cyber drugs, for instance), others can be implemented permanently and are extremely helpful in fighting depression.

-5. Apple Watch App for fighting depression
+5. Smart Watch app for fighting depression

 With depression being a global issue in all developed countries, international tech giants like Apple have chosen to step up and join the fight.